The Best Breastfeeding Positions

-I’ve seen it too often: mom hunches over, cranes her neck and tries to latch baby.
-Then baby latches and…
+I’ve seen it too often: mom hunches over, cranes her neck and tries to latch her baby.
+Then her baby latches and…

 That’s why it’s so important to start out comfortable!